cp3402-students/cp3402-2021-site-cp3402-2021-team06/DEPLOYMENT.md

 [<-- Back to README](README.md)
 # Development and Deployment Workflow
 ## Initial Setup
-For our Dev. & Dep. workflow you will need to set up a few things first

-1. Create a trello board to keep track of active & future project goals.
-A current board can be located at https://trello.com/b/ZWsBaja8/group-06
+### 1. Setup a development tracking and planning system
+Our Dev. & Dep. workflow involved tracking and planning any project modifications and new editions.
+We utilized the collaborative list-making application 'Trello' to create and maintain a 'Trello board' of in-progress, future and completed goals.
+The current Trello board can be viewed [https://trello.com/b/ZWsBaja8/group-06](here).
+Visit Trello's [https://trello.com/guide/trello-101](Trello 101 Guide) for more infomation about creating a similar tracking and planning environment.

 2. Set up staging and production Wordpress servers/websites.
 Current servers created using DigitalOcean ubuntu servers with LAMP stacks installed.